Wilfred/difftastic/manual/src/tree_diffing.md

 Output: Merged s-expression file

-Tristan Hume wrote a tree diffing algorithm during his 2017 internship and Jane Street.
+Tristan Hume wrote a tree diffing algorithm during his 2017 internship at Jane Street.
 The source code is not available, but [he has a blog post](https://thume.ca/2017/06/17/tree-diffing/) discussing the design in depth.